-Vivian Beaumont Theater Capacity
+Vivian Beaumont Theater Tickets

 First opening in 1965, the Vivian Beaumont Theater is the only Broadway venue not located in the Theater District off Times Square.
 As part of the Lincoln Center, it is named after philanthropist Vivian Beaumont Allen, who donated $3 million to the development of a home for repertory theater at the arts complex.